eighty20results/e20r-sequences/README.txt

 Or you can email support@eighty20results.zendesk.com

 == Changelog ==

+= 2.2.1 =
+* Enh: Clears list of notified posts for specific sequence ID (not all notices for the user id)
+* Version number bump

 = 2.2 =
 * Fix: Complete load of select2 from CDN by removing local file(s).